northstowekarate/northstowekarate.github.io/policies/safeguarding/policy/index.md

 This policy lays out Northstowe Karate Club's responsibilities and the reporting mechanisms, to ensure that instructors, parents, students and members of the public are confident reporting a concern and, for staff, to take appropriate action.

-To be clear, Safeguarding is defined as “protecting a persons’ health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect”.
+To be clear, Safeguarding is defined as “protecting a persons’ health, well-being and human rights, and enabling them to live free from harm, abuse and neglect”.
 In martial arts, this will typically apply to children and young persons, and adults at risk.

 ## Scope Of This Policy